Education and Design or Fine Art

 How will I be assessed?

-Assessment throughout the course, in both your studio practice and in education studies, will be on a continuous basis, usually taking place over each semester (half-year).
+Assessment throughout the course, in both your studio practice and in education studies, will be on a continuous basis, usually taking place over each trimester (half-year).
 Formal assessment results will be issued at the end of each academic year.
 Modes of assessment will include practical and written assignments, supervision of school placements, oral and visual presentations, and some written examinations.

 Opportunities after graduation

 Many Education graduates choose to continue their specialist art or design area of work, through further study or employment in those disciplinary areas.
 In some cases, they might decide to return to teaching at a later stage in their lives, knowing that their professional qualification will still be valid.
-Art teachers can pursue a range of higher education awards at graduate level, including masters awards in various aspects of art or education, such as visual art education, special needs, educational management and other aspects of education.
+Art teachers can pursue a range of higher education awards at graduate level, including master’s awards in various aspects of art or education, such as visual art education, special needs, educational management and other aspects of education.
 Similarly, Joint Honours Education students may choose to develop their art or design studio practice through MFA work in those disciplines.

 Student & Graduate Stories